cscart/docs/en/user_guide/orders/return_requests/manage_rr.rst

 #.
 Click on the ID of the request.

 #.
-Click the gear button in the top right part of the page.
+Click the gear button in the upper right part of the page.

 #.
 Choose **Print slip**.